A LONG WEEKEND FOR EUR 20 – WHERE TO GO?

 4. CANOES, BIKES, SPORT COMPETITIONS

 That’s an option for the active ones.
 If you like to run, there’re a lot of marathons organized in spring.
-A starting set costs on average between EUR 10-20.
+A starting set costs between EUR 10-20.
 If you’re based in Poland, you can choose between the Warsaw Flag Run, The Constitution Run in Lodz, or the Union Run in Przezmierow near Poznan.
 Take your friends and have a great fun!
 Renting a bike or a canoe doesn’t cost that much either.
 You can feel like on a real trip even if you’re in the middle of the city.
 If you’re from Warsaw, take a look at Kajakwstolicy.pl, if you’re closer to Karpacz, check their rope amusement park offer.

 5. A COTTAGE HOUSE